CUSTOM MANUFACTURED CONTROLS FOR THE CLINICAL LABORATORY

 General-purpose controls are typically “one size fits all” products.
 They are promoted as being functionally adequate for a great number of analytes and a large number of methods for measuring those analytes.
 For example, common, general-purpose controls give the illusion of functional adequacy with the impressive data sheet citation of approximately 1000 values and ranges for analytes and methods.
-This large number of analytes and methods has five significant limitations, however.
+However, this large number of analytes and methods has five significant limitations:

-– Conversely, there may be values that the user does need from methods that are not reported on the assay sheet.
+• Conversely, there may be values that the user needs from methods that are not reported on the assay sheet.

 Limitations of Kit Controls

 Kit controls also have significant limitations.
 Kit controls are most often manufactured with the same process and materials as the kit calibrators.
 This lack of independence makes the kit control unsuitable to monitor the integrity of the calibrator.
 If an instability should arise from the control/calibrator materials or process, the kit control will shift to the same degree as the kit calibrator because they are one and the same.
 This gives the lab a false assurance that a non-performing test is indeed functional.